tbreuss/pdo/README.md

 ## Dependencies

-This package requires PHP 8.1 or later; it has also been tested on PHP 8.1-8.3.
+This package requires PHP 8.1 or later; it has been tested on PHP 8.1-8.3.
 We recommend using the latest available version of PHP as a matter of principle. `tebe\pdo` doesn't depend on other external packages.

 ## Documentation

 ## tebe\PDO

+The class `tebe\PDO` is a wrapper for the native `PDO` class and implements all methods of this class.

+The main differences are that some methods return `tebe\PDOStatement` instances and the `quote` method can also handle arrays.

+In addition, the class contains a new method `run`, which executes a query with bound values and returns the resulting statement instance.

 ### getWrappedPdo